vega/vega-lite/site/docs/encoding/legend.md

 }
 ```

-To customize legends, a `legend` object in [an encoding channel's definition](encoding.html) can contain the following properties:
+To customize legends, you can specify a `legend` object in [an encoding channel's definition](encoding.html).
+This section lists all properties of legends.

+You might also find this [interactive article](https://beta.observablehq.com/@jheer/a-guide-to-guides-axes-legends-in-vega), which provides interactive demo of Axes and Legends in the underlying Vega language, useful for understanding these properties.

 {:#properties}